ycAbout/web-scrapper-analyses-python/README.md

 This app gets
 1. the `curent stock price` of the selected stock, and
-2. the `historical stock price` and display it in a figure of some tech companies from NASDAQ.
+2. the `historical stock price` and display it in a figure for some tech stocks from NASDAQ.

 Python 3 and Python package BeautifulSoup4 `pip install beautifulsoup4`, matplotlib `pip install -U matplotlib` need to be installed.